projectcalico/node/windows-packaging/CalicoWindows/kubernetes/README.txt

 - kube-proxy.exe and kubelet.exe are installed to c:\k\.
 - The HNS network name is "Calico".

+The install-kubelet script:

+- Installs the kubelet service.

-The install-kube-services script:
+The install-kube-proxy script:

-- Install kubelet and kube-proxy service.
+- Installs the kube-proxy service.

 The uninstall-kube-services script:

-- Uninstall kubelet and kube-proxy service.
+- Uninstalls the kubelet and kube-proxy services.

 The kubelet-service script: